Shana Worthen

 Teaching Experience Highlights

-Lecturer, HIS 4301 "History of Technology" and HIS 1311 "World Civilization I".
-Taught online using WebCT.
+Lecturer, HIS 4301 "History of Technology", HIS 1311 "World Civilization I", and HIS 3313 "Renaissance History".
+Taught online using WebCT and Blackboard.
 University of Arkansas at Little Rock.
 (2007-Present).

 Lecturer, PPR1112 "Key Skills."
 A research skills and essay writing class.
 Middlesex University.
 (Fall, 2006).